Qiu Xiaolong: Influence and style

 Cultural background is a major influence in Qiu' s novels.
-From the Cultural Revolution to the Economic Reform, his writing reflects the society during those times.
+From the Cultural Revolution to the reform and opening up, his writing reflects the society during those times.
 For Qiu, a lot of the writing is inspired by his own childhood experiences.
 Qiu also writes about Chinese cuisine in his novels, which gives Western readers a glimpse into Chinese food culture, and the Chinese people, as the Chinese people in Qiu's novels are not portrayed as the stereotypical characters who are ignorant and foolish, living an exotic lifestyle.
 Rather, he portrays a range of realistic characters who are talented, virtuous, and open-minded.

 One of the most significant stylistic symbols in Qiu Xiaolong' s novel is that he incorporates a lot of poetic writing, which stylistically owes more to Eliot and Yeats than it does to classical Chinese verse.

 Qiu's teacher, Bian ZhiLin, significantly influenced him on his career path as well.
 When he was pursuing his master's degree, he started writing poems when his teacher Bian suggested him to do so.
 Furthermore, following Bian's footstep, Qiu started to write novels in English as Bian was writing English novels instead of Chinese novels.

 Qiu believes it is an advantage rather than a disadvantage to write from a distance, which reflects the fact that he is writing about China from a distance.
 One may see from an angle what those living in the place fail to see.
 According to Qiu, he is using his detective novels as a scope to view Chinese society, raising important political and social issues about contemporary China.
 As he said:“The 'protagonist' of my novel is actually China, whereas the detective fictions are just the masks--the Western society has many bias and misunderstanding when they are introducing China.
 I hope to portray parts of the true China using English, and talk about the changes and confusions Chinese people are experiencing during the period of social transition."